Active Directory Enumeration: RPCClient

 LSA Query

-The next command that can help with the enumeration is lsaquery.
-This command can help with the enumeration of the LSA Policy for that particular domain.
-In the demonstration, it can be observed that a query was generated for LSA which returned with information such as Domain Name and SID.
-Similarly to enumerate the Primary Domain Information such as the Role of the machine, Native more of the Domain can be done using the dsroledominfo command as demonstrated.
+The next useful command for enumeration is lsaquery.
+This command helps the user enumerate the LSA Policy for the specific domain.
+In the demonstration, the user generated an LSA query and retrieved information such as the Domain Name and SID.
+Similarly, to enumerate the Primary Domain Information—like the machine’s role or the Domain’s native mode—the user can run the dsroledominfo command, as demonstrated.

 lsaquery dsroledominfo